-Dealer Name

-Address:

-Post / Zin code:

-Dealer Salesman Name

-Customer Name:

-Business Name (if different from above):

-Address:

-Post / Zip code:

-Email Address:

-Tel No. Home / Office: Cell / Mobile:

-SERIAL NUMBER: MACHINE NUMBER:

-MODEL:

-Dealer Signature:

-Print Name: Date:

-Privacy Notice Here at Shelbourne Reynolds Engineering Ltd we take your privacy seriously provide the products and services you have requested from us.
-We would occasionally like to contact you with details of other products you m shows, working demonstrations and open days, however this would be no mo purpose please tick a box or boxes to say how you would like us to contact you and will only use your personal information to administer your account and hay be interested in, special offers we provide and details/invitations to be than once or twice per year.
-If you consent to us contacting you for this bu.
+Dealer Name: Post / Zip code: Customer Name: Business Name (if different from above): Address: Post / Zip code: Email Address: Tel No. Home / Office: SERIAL NUMBER: Dealer Signature: Date: Print Name: Date: Privacy Notice Date: Here at Shelbourne Reynolds Engineering Ltd we take your privacy seriously and wi provide the products and services you have requested from us.
+We would occasionally like to contact you with details of other products you may be in the products of the product of the produ Il only use your personal information to administer your account and shows, working demonstrations and open days, however this would be no more than purpose please tick a box or boxes to say how you would like us to contact you.
+Post Email a once or twice per year.
+If you consent to us contacting you for this Telephone/SMS If you prefer not to be contacted, then please tick this box For further information please refer to our Privacy Policy at www.shelbourne.com Customers Signature: perator's manual, and that the customer has read, understood, Additional work / discrepancies: bourne Revnolds Engineering Ltd. Fax No: +44 (0)1359 250464 Email:

-Post Email Telephone/SMS

-If you prefer not to be contacted, then please tick this box

-For further information please refer to our Privacy Policy at www.shelbourne.c com

-Customers Signature:

-Print Name: Date:

-The customer's signature certifies that the machine was delivered in a s its correct operation, safety requirements, and maintenance as stated in and agrees to the Terms and Conditions of Sale and Warranty (including operator's manual. atisfactory condition and that adequate instruction was received as to the operator's manual, and that the customer has read, understood, the disclaimers and limitations) contained in Section 1.5 of the

-Additional work / discrepancies:

-This nade must be faxed or emailed to Shelbourne Reynolds Engineering Ltd

-Fax No: +44 (0)1359 250464 E mail: warranty@shelbourne.com